Course Schedule

 Topic 13: Exam 2: JavaScript & React

-Comprehensive exam covering JavaScript (DOM, OOP, higher-order functions, closures, async/await, Fetch API) and React (components, props, state, effects).
+Comprehensive exam covering JavaScript (DOM, higher-order functions, closures, async/await, Fetch API) and React (components, props, state, effects).

 Exam 2 Review